1,000+ Opportunities

 funding@bia. gov U.S. Department of the Interior Looking for U.S. government information and services?

-Based on current listing details, eligibility includes: Direct Support Awards: Federally Recognized Indian Tribal Governments, Native American Organizations authorized by Indian tribal governments and Native American non-profit organizations, federally/tribally chartered tri… Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Direct Support Awards: Federally Recognized Indian Tribal Governments, Native American Organizations authorized by Indian tribal governments and Native American non-profit organizations, federally/tribally chartered tri….
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program